 Contributions to our clinical research efforts are invaluable for supporting our clinic infrastructure, treatment programs, educational efforts, and research programs.
 From the purchase of stickers and small treats to reinforce a child's coping plan to providing grants for our staff to attend conferences, to supporting the development of a novel treatment innovation, the generosity of donors allows CUCARD to function and assist our patients in moving forward in their mastery of anxiety.

-For more information or to make a donation to CUCARD, please contact Dawn De León, Senior Director of Development at 212-304-6670 or e-mail: firstname.lastname@example.org.
+For more information about donations, please contact Dawn De León, Senior Director of Development at 212-304-6670 or e-mail: email@example.com.

 Checks may be made payable to:

 "Columbia University Clinic for Anxiety and Related Disorders"

 Dawn de León, Senior Director of Development

 Columbia University Medical Center

 100 Haven Avenue, Suite 29D